GrilloPress/approach/book/creating-the-message-controller.md

 rails g controller messages index show
 ```

+We're covering just the first two initially as they related to showing all of our messages and every message individually.
+Once we've covered that, we'll move into more complicated things such as making messages through a form.

 Once you run this command Rails will create a lot of files for you.
 Your output will look something like this:

 ```sh